enso-org/enso/doc/design/syntax/syntax.md

   2. If not, find all functions with the matching name in the current module and all directly imported modules.
 These functions are the _candidates_.
-  3. Eliminate any candidate `X` for which there is another candidate `Y` whose `me` argument type is strictly more specific.
+  3. Eliminate any candidate `X` for which there is another candidate `Y` whose `this` argument type is strictly more specific.
 That is, `Y` self type is a substitution of `X` self type but not vice versa.
   4. If not all of the remaining candidates have the same self type, the search fails.